canelmas/android-build-summary/README.md

 job as a post build step.

 # What's next?
-Simple lovely summary rest api - projects info display based on any property Display of data in a lovely way
+* Simple lovely summary rest api
+* Display of data in a lovely way - projects info summary based on any property

 # Generated Json

-'''json
+'''js
 {
     "apk": {
         "methodCount": 40046,